Tasburgh: Roman Tasburgh

 The only signs of early Anglo-Saxon activity in Tasburgh are pottery fragments from the churchyard excavations indicating that this site continued to be occupied.
-By AD 627 East Anglia had a Christian king.
 One hundred and forty-four pieces of pottery from the churchyard site dating to between AD 600 and AD 900 show that settlement there continued.

 With Danes settled among the previous villagers the hamlet around the church expanded.
 The churchyard 'dig' revealed over 1000 pottery sherds dating to between AD 900 and AD 1100 together with strap fittings, loom weights, a knife and an arrowhead.
 The foundation trenches of a house of this period were also excavated.
 It was a wooden building thirty-six feet by seventeen feet and would have been open to the rafters with an open hearth from which smoke escaped through the thatched roof.
 About AD 1050 a small church of flints and mortar with a 40 ft round tower was built.
 The tower, since heightened, still stands as part of today's church.

 In AD 1086, twenty years after the Norman conquest of England, the Domesday Book was compiled giving us the first written record of Tasburgh.
 The village is named Taseburc and its dimensions are given as ten by seven furlongs, there was a watermill and the land was ploughed by five, eight-ox teams.
-Two hundred and thirty-one acres of arable land are recorded together with eighteen acres of meadowland, but we must bear in mind that Domesday 'acres' probably represented the taxable value of land rather than precise areas.
+Two hundred and thirty-one acres of arable land are recorded together with eighteen acres of meadowland.